Not Just the Drag Queen Candidate: An Interview With NYC Council Candidate Marti Allen-Cummings

 I could say that the LGBTQ+ rights movement is not unfamiliar with political and social activism, but that would be an absolute understatement.
-The very core and foundation of Queer liberation is based on the demand for equal standing; fully acknowledged by government officials as human rights.
+The very core and foundation of Queer liberation are based on the demand for equal standing; fully acknowledged by government officials as human rights.

-New York City’s LGBTQ+ community does not just consist of the modern images we see today in the media, but are a deeply rooted, proud group of people who do not settle for marginalization.
+New York City’s LGBTQ+ community does not just consist of the modern images we see today in the media but are a deeply rooted, proud group of people who do not settle for marginalization.
 It has an extensive history of defending intersectional human rights and liberties.
 The city’s Queer community has been well regarded for standing tall in 1969 with the Stonewall Riots, for the Masquerade and Civil Ball in 1920’s Harlem, with the movement going as far back as the 1800’s at the Slide.

 With our historical queer fabric being inherently political, many LGBTQ+ people leave the streets of protest to run for elected office.
-Today, one of those people is Marti Cummings.
+Today, one of those people is Marti Allen-Cummings.
 Marti, living in Hamilton Heights, is running for New York City Council District 7.
 They have made for themselves a highly successful career as a drag queen, and have lived in NYC for thirteen years.
-They are currently a member of the City’s Community Board 9 and serve as an adviser on the NYC Nightlife Advisory Board.
+They are currently a member of the City’s Community Board 9 and serve as an Adviser on the NYC Nightlife Advisory Board.

 Marti and I discuss many topics and ideas in this interview, including what drives them in their political activism, their current experience as a queer candidate for public office, their perception of the current New York City Council, and what issues bring life to their campaign.